-I’ve indexed my posts by topic below so readers new to me can dive into my writing without endlessly scrolling on my profile page.
-Each article includes its sub-header or an explainer.
+I’ve indexed my posts by topic below so you can dive into my writing without endlessly scrolling on my profile page.

 I believe that the wisdom that comes with the study of philosophy, culture and history can help you live a better life.
 If I can help you, or if you can help me help others, drop me a line: email@example.com